-As part of an effort to identify hazards and environmental impacts of inactive mine lands, the Division has published about 50 reports on abandoned mines.
+As part of an effort to identify hazards and environmental impacts of inactive mine lands, the Survey has published about 50 reports on abandoned mines.
 Most of these reports pertain to metal mines.

 Adit of the Sonny Boy silver mine in the Ruby Hill Mining District, near Okanogan.